 useEvent

-hook lets your React components subscribe to custom events emitted within your application using Overwatch’s lightweight pub-sub system.
+The useEvent hook lets your React components subscribe to custom events emitted within your application using Overwatch’s lightweight pub-sub system.

 It enables decoupled, event-driven communication between components and modules without relying on props drilling or global state for transient events.